openego/eGon-data/docs/data/electricity_grids.rst

 High and extra-high voltage grids
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

+The model of the German extra-high (eHV) and high voltage (HV) grid is based
+on data retrieved from OpenStreetMap (status January 2021) [OSM]_ and additional
+parameters for standard transmission lines from [Brakelmann2004]_.
+To gather all
+required information, such as line topology, voltage level, substation locations,
+and electrical parameters, to create a calculable power system model, the `osmTGmod
+tool <https://github.com/openego/osmTGmod>`_was used.
+The corresponding dataset
+:py:class:`Osmtgmod <egon.data.datasets..osmtgmod.Osmtgmod>` executes osmTGmod
+and writes the resulting data to the database.

+The resulting grid model includes the voltage levels 380, 220 and 110 kV and
+all substations interconnecting these grid levels.
+For further information on the
+generation of the grid topology please refer to [Mueller2018]_.

 MV grid districts
 ~~~~~~~~~~~~~~~~~
 Medium-voltage (MV) grid districts describe the area supplied by one MV grid.